AmbireTech/adex-protocol/targetingAndBidding.md

 The steps that the AdView goes through to select an ad are:

 - retrieve campaigns from the supermarket (`/units-for-slot`) - those will already be filtered to return only the active and healthy ones containing an adUnit with the correct adUnit type
-- targeting rules will be applied
+- targeting rules will be applied; they were already applied in `/units-for-slot`, but in the AdView we have more variables available
-- the adUnits will already have a calculated impression price for them, returned by /units-for-slot; apply all the targeting rules with the additional `adView.` variables; sort all units and pick one with the highest impression price; if there are multiple with the same price, we'll apply random selection
+- the ad units will already have a calculated impression price for them, returned by /units-for-slot; apply all the targeting rules with the additional `adView.` variables; sort all units and pick one with the highest impression price; if there are multiple with the same price, we'll apply random selection
 - we will not apply `adSlot.rules`; those will be applied by /units-for-slot; the reason for this is that we don't want to allow publishers to read `adView.` variables, since that way they can "read" those variables by finding out if ads collapsed or not, therefore exposing private user information
 - /units-for-slot will also return info about the adSlot and the fallback adUnit, so we don't need to retrieve those separately
 - keeps a log of what ads were shown (to apply freq capping rules, i.e. `adView.secondsSinceCampaignImpression`)

+**NOTE:** Rules that use `adView.*` variables cannot influence the price because they're only applied on the AdView.
+The validators have the final say on the price, as they administer the payment channels.
+This is why we use the `price` calculated by the Market, which has access to the same variables as the validators.

+**NOTE:** Second-price auctions cannot be applied here, because the validators only know the price that the winning campaign is willing to pay, as other campaigns may be managed by different validators.

 ### Sticky slots and adjusted impression price